statamic/rainforest/README.md

 Once an invoice is paid with Stripe, it will automatically be marked as `PAID`.

 Rainforest includes four dummy invoices so you can see how everything works.
-You're going to want to delete them when you're ready.
+You'll probably want to delete them along with the dummy clients when you're done exploring.

 ## Admin User